 Challenges: Remote with no official track, beware of crocs!

 Previously known as the Wet Tropics Great Walk, the remote Juwun Walk passes through Girringun National Park, located between Townsville and Cairns.
-These are the traditional lands of the Warrgamay, Warungnu and Girramay, and boast an especially diverse natural environment.
+These are the traditional lands of the Warrgamay, Warungnu, and Girramay people, and boast an especially diverse natural environment.

 For a tighter timeline, consider doubling up and going from Blanket Creek to the Big W, and/or Yamanie Creek to Yamanie Pickup Point.
-Beyond the first leg to Blank Creek, there are no designated campsites – camp anywhere along the gorge.
+Beyond the first leg to Blanket Creek, there are no designated campsites – camp anywhere along the gorge.
+Keep an eye out for Blencoe Falls!

 Highlights: Pristine world-class track